isomerpages/moe-evergreenpri/_our-processes-and-programmes/Mother Tongue Department/Mother Tongue Department.md

 *   Deep understanding and appreciation of one’s own Mother Tongue culture and with cross-cultural awareness;
 *   Critical thinking skills to question and innovate

-To make MTL a living language we strive to make learning of MT Languages joyful and interesting.
+To make MTL a living language, we strive to make learning of MT Languages joyful and interesting.
 Thus, we continuously enhance our teaching strategies to engage our students in learning of the MT Languages.
 We also provide authentic learning experiences for students to understand and appreciate their culture and have cross-cultural understanding.